kevinfiol/otto/README.md

 	// Default is false; use if you only want to match full words
 	matchFullWord: true,

+	// A callback function to execute upon hitting the Enter Key
+	// It takes one argument, which is the the event object.
+	// Note: This callback will be triggered on the 'keydown' event, and only executes when the dropdown is hidden
+	enterEvent: null,

+	// A callback function to execute when the value of the input is changed
+	// It takes one argument, which is the current value of the input field
+	// Note: This callback will be triggered on the 'input' event
+	valueEvent: null,

+	// A convenience property; Use this object to add additional event listeners to the input element
+	// E.g., events: { click: function(ev) { console.log('you clicked the input box!'); } }
+	events: {},

 	// Source Callback Function: Used in case you'd like to dynamically retrieve results via an XMLHttpRequest, f.e.
-	// This is called on every keypress except Enter, Up Arrow, and Down Arrow
+	// This is called on every input except Enter, Up Arrow, and Down Arrow
+	// It takes two arguments, `query` which is the current input value, and `done`, a callback that will update the prediction list
 	source: null
 };